US E3 Visa Information For Australian Nationals

 If you are applying within the US, you should file Form I-129, Petition for Nonimmigrant Worker.

-You will need to submit a number of documents with your application:
+You will also need to compile and submit a number of documents with your application:

 - A Labor Condition Application (LCA)